Syrkres/oRPG-Snippets/notes-description/README.md

 - sidebarsWhite.png - White (good alternative for dark themes)

 ### Installation:
 You will need to copy down and change the URL for the images depending on which one you use.
+If you use a light theme you will probably want to use "sidebars.png" where as a dark theme you may want to use "sidebarsWhite.png".

 ***GM Note***